RubixML/ML/docs/inference.md

 # Inference
 Inference is the process of making predictions using an estimator.
-You can think of an estimator as *inferring* the outcome of a sample given some input features and the estimator's hidden state created during training.
+You can think of an estimator as *inferring* the outcome of a sample given the input features and the estimator's hidden state created during training.

 ## Estimator Types
 There are 4 base estimator types to consider in Rubix ML and each type outputs a prediction specific to its type.
 Meta-estimators can take on any one of these types depending on the base estimator that it wraps.